 - Referrals to the programs shall be made through the local school district and the IEP staffing team.

 The ultimate goal for students is employment in the career field for which they are being trained.
-The attainment of the IEP goals and the level of completion in the vocational training program determine exit and graduation for each student.
-Each program is reviewed at least annually.
+Progress on the student’s IEP goals and the level of support needed will determine exit and graduation for each student.
+Student’s progress is reviewed at least annually.